 - Decide what kind of hotel you want -- budget, mid-price, chain, luxury, three-four-or-even five-star.
 The category is a huge factor in the kind of service, room furnishings, amenities, and rate you can anticipate.

 - After you have a general idea of what the hotel you want to stay in costs, visit a few other sites before booking reservations.
-I like to look at hotels on TripAdvisor, Quikbook and Hotwire to see if I can do better on price there than Expedia and other major online travel agents offer.
-But that's not the last thing I do.
+Look at hotels on TripAdvisor and Hotwire to see if you can do better on price there than Expedia and other major online travel agents offer.

 - Here's a secret most people don't know: Hotels generally set aside their worst rooms for guests who book reservations through an online travel agent or discounter.
 Your goal is to get the best room at the best price.